Duke Health

 What's New

-As part of our ongoing Conversations in Cancer video series, Dr. Diane Reidy Lagunes, a medical oncologist at Duke Health, talks to Dr. Zachary Hartman, a researcher with the Duke Cancer Institute, about cancer vaccines, what they are, how they work, and what’s on the horizon.
+As part of our ongoing Conversations in Cancer video series, Diane Reedy-Lagunes, MD, a medical oncologist at Duke Health, talks to Chenyu Lin, MD, a hematologist-oncologist at Duke, who explains how they work and what the future may hold.

 Read Article